bmc/py-sqlshell/README.md

 `mysql`.
 SQLite has `sqlite3`.
 Oracle has `sqlplus`.

 But they're all different.
 They have different commands, different capabilities, and different ways of showing query output.
-(And the `sqlite` output format is just awful.)
+(And the `sqlite3` output format is just awful.)

 `sqlshell` is not as feature-rich as the database-specific command shells,